 A High Turnover Rate Can Hurt Team Morale

-An increased workload could affect quality of work and satisfaction levels down.
-Some employees may also feel it is unfair or feel resentful about having to put in extra hours to complete additional tasks.
+An increased workload could affect quality of work and satisfaction levels.
+Some employees may also feel it is unfair or become resentful about having to put in extra hours to complete additional tasks.

 A high turnover rate may also discourage newer employees from putting in an effort to establish rapport.
 Some may start to worry about job security, which may prompt them to start seeking opportunities elsewhere.